eunomia-bpf/code-survey/README.md

 # Let's see the current and the future of the Linux with LLM Agent

 Imagine if you can ask every kernel developer to do a completed survey/questionare about a commit/a mail, what can you find with the results?
-Researcher has proved that LLM can acheive similar level as human when doing summary/survey/questionare task in Market, Chemistry...
-Such system is also deployed and explored in production for...
-(See the citation)

 Workflow/Method: